mak448a/build-ios/README.md

 ```shell
 python main.py
 ```
-7. (Optional) If you want to skip writing in the questions every time you want to build, add the answeres to the `.env` file.
+7. (Optional) If you want to skip writing in the questions every time you want to build, add the answers to the `.env` file.
 Make sure to check `example.env` for how to do this!

 ## Usage
 When you launch the CLI with `python main.py`, it'll prompt you to choose whether you want to build or edit an IPA.
 For the first time, choose build IPA.